 For many, it’s so hard to picture their parents as the wild partying fashionistas of their time.
 But the truth is that those times were as iconic, or even more iconic, than they are right now.
 A lot of major fashion trends that stood the test of time were first debuted in the '80s.

-The '80s were a period of serious fashion experiments as people were finding ways to fully express themselves, and oh, rebel against the norms of course.
+The '80s were a period of serious fashion experiments as people were finding ways to express themselves fully, and, oh, rebel against the norms, of course.
 So, you want a page out of the original fashion book?
 It’s time to get lectured by your folks.

 Fashion has always been a medium of self-expression.
 These days it focuses more on how you feel wearing an outfit rather than how the outfit looks on you.
 Not because looking good is also not important, it’s just a point that the world is transitioning to that cares more about what’s on the inside rather than what you appear to be.

 With fashion role models like Princess Diana, the fashion trends became very bold, full of colors, and with a whole lot of permed hair in the early '80s.
 A typical '80s party would see ladies arrive in a daring mix of bright colors, wearing an oversized top and a tight, or a mini skirt with some leg warmers.
 Some would step in with their signature leather jackets worn over high-waist jeans.

 The men at the party were almost always in high school jock style, donning denim jackets with dad jeans.
 Nothing was worn fitted at that time, shirts were loose, and trousers were baggy.